asmaloney/libE57Format/README.md

 Versions of **libE57Format** start at 2.0.

+## E57Simple API

+Since the original fork, [Jiri Hörner](https://github.com/ptc-jhoerner) has added the E57Simple API from the old reference implementation and updated it.

+## Tools

+[Ryan Baumann](https://github.com/ryanfb) has updated the `e57unpack` and `e57validate` tools to work with **libE57Format**.
+You can find them in the [e57tools](https://github.com/ryanfb/e57tools) repo.

 ## Contributing

 I am happy to review any contributions - [pull requests](https://github.com/asmaloney/libE57Format/pulls), documentation, etc..
 Please keep any pull requests as short as possible.
 Each pull request should be atomic and only address one issue.

-Note that this project uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the code.
+This project uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the code.
 There is a cmake target (*format*) - which runs *clang-format* on the source files.
-After changes have been made, and before you submit your pull request, run the following:
+After changes have been made, and before you submit your pull request, please run the following:

 ```sh
 cmake --build . --target format
 ```

-## Tools

-Ryan Baumann has updated the `e57unpack` and `e57validate` tools to work with **libE57Format**.
-You can find them in the [e57tools](https://github.com/ryanfb/e57tools) repo.

 ## License